postlight/liftoff/README.md

 ## Example sites

 We've prepared two example sites for you to get an idea of what this tool makes possible.
 The first is a reimagining of Postlight's blog site, [Track Changes](https://postlight.com/trackchanges/articles), which you can see at https://track-changes-demo.netlify.com.
-This site showcases a lot of custom CSS as well as markdown support, as you can see in the body of some of the articles.
+This site showcases pagination, a lot of custom CSS, and markdown support, as you can see in the body of some of the articles.
 The second site is a fake blog for pizza enthusiasts, located at https://roni-rony-rone.netlify.com.
 This site highlights more custom CSS as well as custom React renderers, including one that lets you copy and paste a Google Maps embed code into your Airtable row and see it on your webpage, and another that does the same for Spotify playlist links.

 You can see the custom CSS and React components we wrote for the Track Changes site [here](https://github.com/postlight/airtable-as-cms/tree/track-changes-example-site/custom), and you can see the custom CSS and React components we wrote for the pizza blog site [here](https://github.com/postlight/airtable-as-cms/tree/roni-rony-rone-example-site/custom).